-Aspirin may prevent DVT and PE in joint replacement patientsFebruary 7th, 2012 in Other /
+Aspirin may prevent DVT and PE in joint replacement patientsFebruary 7, 2012 in Medicine & Health / Other

 Following a total joint replacement, anticoagulation (blood thinning) drugs can prevent Deep Vein Thrombosis (DVT), a blood clot deep within the extremities, or a pulmonary embolism (PE), a complication that causes a blood clot to move to the lungs.
 However, prolonged use of these therapies may increase the risk of hemorrhage and infection.